gnea/grbl-LPC/README.md

 * Control inputs not yet ported (e.g. Cycle Start and Safety Door switches)

 New configuration settings
+* $33 is PWM frequency in Hz
+* $34 is PWM off value in %
+* $35 is PWM min value in %
+* $36 is PWM max value in %
 * $140, $141, $142 are X, Y, Z current (amps)
   * Default to 0.0 A to avoid burning out your motors
   * Your motors will likely stall if you don't set these!

 Build notes:
 * Include ```make``` and the ```arm-none-eabi-*``` tools in your path.